top of page

 • I help you find your inner motivation!
 I use motivational interviewing with solution-focused coaching to help you self-motivate.

-• Depending on your goals and interests I can teach you several ways to reach your goals by maybe implementing new habit setting, resources for healthy eating, mindfulness, tapping (EFT), stress management skills, personalized yoga workout, breathwork and motivational coaching.
+• Depending on your goals and interests I can teach you several ways to reach your goals by maybe implementing new habit setting, resources for healthy eating, mindfulness, tapping (EFT), stress management skills, personalized yoga workouts, breathwork and motivational coaching.

 • I hold you accountable to YOUR goals: Reaching health goals on your own can be challenging.
 A health coach can be a gentle source of accountability, providing encouragement as you make progress.